ricab/scope_guard/README.md

   auto guard = make_scope_guard(foo); // OK, foo const with const op()
 ```

-#### appropriate lifetime if lvalue reference template argument
+#### appropriate lifetime if lvalue reference

-If the callback is passed by lvalue reference, it MUST be valid at least until
+If the template argument is an lvalue reference, then the function argument MUST
-the corresponding scope guard goes out of scope.
-Notice this is the case when
+be valid at least until the corresponding scope guard goes out of scope.
+Notice
-the template argument is deduced from both an lvalue or lvalue reference.
+this is the case when the template argument is deduced from both lvalues and
+lvalue references.

 ###### Compile time enforcement:

 This precondition _is not enforced_ at compile time.

-#### movable or copyable if non-reference template argument
+#### movable or copyable if non-reference

-If the template argument `Callback` is not a reference, then it MUST be
+If the template argument is not a reference, then it MUST be
 either copyable or movable (or both).
 This is the case when the template
-argument is deduced from an rvalue or rvalue reference.
+argument is deduced from rvalues and rvalue references.

 ###### Compile time enforcement: